List of mountains in Kenya

 List of mountains in Kenya is a general list of mountains in Kenya with elevation.
 The highest mountain in Kenya, which is also the second-highest mountain in Africa, is Mount Kenya, standing at 5199 m tall.

-Seven of Kenya's mountains, Mount Kenya, Mount Elgon, Mount Satima, Chepunyal Hills, Cherang'any Hills, Mount Kulal, and Mount Ng'iro, are among the ultra prominent peaks of Africa.
+Seven of Kenya's mountains, Mount Kenya, Mount Elgon, Mount Satima(Ol Doinyo Satima), Chepunyal Hills, Cherang'any Hills, Mount Kulal, and Mount Ng'iro, are among the ultra prominent peaks of Africa.